 The sugar in Gatorade, sucrose, is known to spike your glycemic index, giving you a quick shot of energy that also leads to a quick draining of that energy.

 You might think to yourself "well, at least they have low-calorie options."
 Sure, Gatorade offers G2, but we don't recommend it, as it's filled with artificial sweeteners, such as acesulfame and sucralose, that can be harmful.
-To learn more about these dangerous sweeteners, read our blog about them here
+To learn more about these dangerous sweeteners, read our blog about them here.

 It's also important to note that Gatorade contains possibly dangerous food dyes, such as Red No. 40, Blue No.1, and Yellow No. 5.
-These dyes, derived from petroleum, have been linked to both cancer
+These dyes, derived from petroleum, have been linked to both cancer and hyperactivity in children.

 It's safe to say that Gatorade isn't your best option for a sports drink.
 Sure, it contains electrolytes that will help you hydrate, but at what cost?
 There are healthier options for Electrolyte drinks out there.